openmobilehub/android-omh-auth/README.md

 cancel a running OMH task a cancellable token is provided after the `execute()` function is called.
 This can be stored in the `CancellableCollector` class similar to the `CompositeDisposable` in RxJava.
 The sign-out action will removes any and all relevant data to the user from the application storage.
-In the `LoggedInActivity.kt`, add the following code to the `logout` function:
+In the `LoggedInFragment.kt`, add the following code to the `logout` function:

 ```kotlin
 val cancellable = omhAuthClient.signOut()